INTEARnear/oracle/README.md

   if you specify it
 - `producer_id`: Top up balance for a specific producer.
 You can choose to not specify that parameter, and your *general balance* will be increased, which allows you to use the same balance for all producers.
 Depending on how you want to use it, you may want to go with separate balances.

+### Callbacks

+If your contract can submit data without off-chain intervention, or needs to store requests - you can call `set_send_callback(send_callback: bool)`, and if this value is set to `true`, the oracle contract will call `on_request(request_id: String, request_data: String, charged_fee: PrepaidFee)` on the producer contract every time it receives a request.

 ### Minimum fee